Malta is an archipelago located in the Mediterranean Sea approx. 93 km south of Sicily and about 300 km North of Libya.

 Maltese people spend a lot of time and energy discussing politics.

-The Maltese language is the only Semitic language written in Latin alphabet.
+The Maltese language is the only Semitic language written in the Latin alphabet.